 In short, the good-natured maid is the nurturing figure in the household.
-The disconnect with actual motherhood is brought into strong relief with the arrival of Val's biological daughter,
+The disconnect with actual motherhood is brought into strong relief with the arrival of Val's biological daughter, offensive language Jéssica.

-Jéssica.
 Educated and assured, she hasn't seen her estranged mother in a decade.
 To Val's intense embarrassment, Jéssica assumes equal status with her employers and sparks a crisis that's been a long time coming.
+The bosshousemaid demamin at play here may been a long time coming.
 The bosshousemaid dynamic at play here may be deeply rooted in Brazilian society, but writer/director Anna Muylaert clearly appreciates that seeing one's child emancipated beyond one's reach might hurt in any language.